Shopping Statistics: The Record-Breaking Numbers

 - Mid-term cancellations may incur a flat fee ($20–$75) or a short-rate penalty from your current insurer.

-- Drivers switching from non-standard (high-risk) carriers to major insurers may face higher initial rates, as some companies view prior coverage with a high-risk carrier as an elevated risk indicator.
+- Drivers switching from non-standard (high-risk) carriers to major insurers may face higher initial rates.

 - Loyalty discounts at your current insurer may offset potential savings elsewhere — always factor those in before switching.

-Learn more about when and how to switch car insurance companies to avoid common pitfalls.
+Learn more about when and how to switch car insurance to avoid common pitfalls.

 How Many Carriers Should You Compare?

 The data shows most consumers don't compare nearly enough.
-77% of shoppers evaluate only one or two carriers, even though getting three to five quotes can mean hundreds of dollars in annual savings.
-Research suggests comparing at least three to five providers — including large national carriers and regional insurers — can save $200 to $500 or more annually.
+77% of shoppers evaluate only one or two carriers before making a decision, even though getting three to five quotes can mean hundreds of dollars — or more — in annual savings.
+Consumer Reports surveys show over 80% of switchers to top-gaining carriers cited better premium prices as their motivation, with leading companies like NJM (87%), Hartford (85%), and Hanover (83%) all winning customers on price.
+Comparison platforms report average savings of $461 to over $1,100 per year for drivers who shop broadly.
 Given that car insurance rates vary significantly by company — sometimes by $1,000+ per year for identical coverage — limiting yourself to one or two quotes is leaving real money on the table.

 Your 2026 Action Plan